We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Are there any fees involved with credit counselling?

-Will credit counselling help my credit score?
+Will credit counselling help my credit scores?

 Can credit counselling get rid of my debt?